figueroaignacio/websociety/README.md

 ## **Get Involved**

-Devs thrives on collaboration and community contributions.
+devs thrives on collaboration and community contributions.
 Whether you're interested in contributing to the project, reporting issues, or sharing ideas, we welcome your input!

 - **Email**: [ignaciofigueroadev@gmail.com](mailto:ignaciofigueroadev@gmail.com)
 - **GitHub**: [figueroaignacio](https://github.com/figueroaignacio/)